Succession planning in private companies

 Management buy outs

 The next generation can be your exit strategy.
 We have worked with both sellers and the management teams.
 With an MBO there are always a variety of issues to plan for – the most important of which is usually funding for the MBO where we can deliver ideas for you.

-Big decisions arise when you pass over ownership of your business or take on ownership.
+Big decisions arise when it comes to succession planning in a private company.
 Our experience tells us that the best decisions are taken where you allow yourself the time to take advice on the options and then think them through carefully.
-There will always be risks associated with transfer of ownership and our solution will address the risks and look to see if we can iron them out.
+There will always be risks associated with transfer of ownership.
+We will address the risks and look to see if we can iron them out.